Sayanta66/test-readme/README.md

 We hire from all around the world and are always on the lookout for talented individuals who will become the frontrunners for our team.
 Alongside a fully remote work culture with an international team, you will get a ton of learning opportunities and potential.
 If you think you are a right fit, mail your CV to <jobs@syself.com>.

 ## Further actions
-Want to learn more about our offered services and products, shoot your queries at <info@syself.com>.
+Want to learn more about our offered services and products?
+Shoot your queries at <info@syself.com>.